oasis-tcs/csaf/csaf_2.1/prose/edit/src/additional-conventions.md

 ## Usage of Markdown

-The use of GitHub-flavoured Markdown is permitted in the following fields:
+The use of GitHub-flavored Markdown is permitted in the following fields:

 ```list-of-jsonpaths
   $.document.acknowledgments[*].summary